 I am lecturer in Modern British History.
 My primary research interest is political history, particularly the intersection between politics and the mass media, the relationship between politics and gender, and international politics between the two World Wars.

-I will join Birmingham University in 2012.
-I am currently an assistant professor at American University in Washington, DC.
+Before joining the University of Birmingham I was an assistant professor at American University in Washington, DC.
 I did my PhD at Harvard University and received my degree in June 2007.
 While completing my PhD, I held fellowships at Warwick University and the Institute of Historical research in London.
 I have held post-doctoral fellowships from the Economic and Social Research Council and Newnham College, Cambridge.
-During academic year 2011-12, I held a Leverhulme Trust fellowship at Exeter University
+During academic year 2011-12, I held a Leverhulme Trust fellowship at Exeter University.

 My first book, Your Britain: Media and the Making of the Labour Party (Harvard University Press, 2010) dealt with the changing relationship between the mass media and progressive politics in the age of mass democracy.